oddjobs-maple/odd_jobs/out/README.md

 ### Notes

-The woodsman’s versatility can allow them to switch between ranged and melee physical combat.
+The woodsman’s versatility can allow them to proficiently switch between ranged and melee physical combat.

+In melee combat, the woodsman manifests as a “permabeginner, but with skills”, including Focus, Thrust, summons, etc. In ranged combat, woodsmen can still be quite formidable (although not quite as formidable as their ordinary DEX-based counterparts), and get multi-target attacks like Arrow Bomb, Arrow Eruption, etc.

 ## Bow-whacker